Pierre Crousillac

-Youth
+Early life and education

-He was born in Brive-la-Gaillarde in Corrèze, France.

-He grew up in Tulle and began his Classes préparatoires aux grandes ecoles at the Lycée Louis-le-Grand before joining the École Polytechnique in September 1942.
+Crousillac was born on 14 November 1921 in Brive-la-Gaillarde, in the Corrèze department.
+He grew up in Tulle and studied in the scientific preparatory classes of the Lycée Louis-le-Grand before entering the École polytechnique in September 1942.

-After two months, he was sent to the Chantiers de la jeunesse to work as a team leader in Argelès-sur-Mer, Saint-Amans-Soult and then Argentat.
+Two months later his studies were interrupted when he was sent to the Chantiers de la jeunesse, where he served as a corporal at Argelès-sur-Mer, Saint-Amans-Soult and Argentat.